 Dietary habits during the previous month were assessed using a previously validated, self-administered diet history questionnaire.

-- Multivariate adjusted means (standard error) of body mass index were calculated by quintiles of dietary variables
+- Multivariate adjusted means (standard error) of BMI were calculated by quintiles of dietary variables

 - Linear trends with increasing levels of dietary variables were tested by assigning each subject the median value for the category and modeling this value as a continuous variable.